audulus/docs/index.md

     place.
 This is useful for performing.
 -   ![Timing Mode Button](img/Stopwatch.png) **Timing Mode** - Toggles
     timing mode.
 Timing Mode shows the percentage of CPU time each node in your patch takes to compute.
-The Timing Mode button is only shown if the Timing Mode upgrade has been purchased.
 -   ![Help Button](img/help.png) **Help** - Shows the Audulus documentation.

 ### Patch Browser